 Parties and their attorneys are expected to cooperate in discovery and to make any agreements reasonably necessary for the efficient disposition of the case.
 All discovery motions or requests for hearings relating to discovery must contain a certificate by the party filing the motion or request that a reasonable effort has been made to resolve the dispute without the necessity of court intervention and the effort failed.

-191.3 Signing of Disclosures, Discovery Requests, Notices, Responses, and Objections attorney, and must show the party's address, telephone number, and service email address, if any.
+191.3 Signing of Disclosures, Discovery Requests, Notices, Responses, and Objections

 (a) Signature required.
 Every disclosure, discovery request, notice, response, and objection must be signed: